Triple J

-Despite declining radio ratings, Triple J continues to make a significant impact in the Australian music scene and has been historically praised for making popular culture accessible for young people across regional Australia.
-Triple J supports music festivals and concerts across the country, and organises its own events like One Night Stand.
-Every year it broadcasts the Hottest 100, a public poll of the years' most popular music, and runs the J Awards.
-Its music discovery platform, Unearthed, provides airplay opportunities for independent artists and has helped launch the careers of celebrated Australian musicians.
-As a taxpayer-funded entity, Triple J has also been criticised for its edgy identity and for promoting a homogenous music scene.
+Despite declining radio ratings, Triple J remains a dominant tastemaker in the Australian music scene and has been historically praised for making popular culture accessible for young people in regional Australia.
+(Note: Attributed to the following references: For more, see Impact.)
+Unearthed provides airplay opportunities for independent artists, and has helped launch the careers of celebrated Australian musicians.
+The network also organises its own festivals like One Night Stand, and the Hottest 100, an annual poll of popular music.
+However, Triple J has long been criticised over its evolving sound and for promoting a homogenous music scene.